NYT: Disgraced CBS Chief Les Moonves Misled Investigators

 The report, which lawyers working for CBS prepared for the company's board, also includes previously unreported allegations against Moonves, according to the Times.

-The newspaper said that the lawyers spoke to 11 women with allegations against Moonves, and collected second-hand reports about other allegations as well.
-They found credible reports of harassment, and also determined that Moonves received oral sex from at least four employees "under circumstances that sound transactional and improper to the extent that there was no hint of any relationship, romance, or reciprocity (especially given what we know about his history of more or less forced oral sex with women with whom he has no ongoing relationship)."
+The newspaper said the lawyers spoke to 11 women with allegations against Moonves and collected secondhand reports about other allegations.
+The lawyers found credible reports of harassment and also determined that Moonves received oral sex from at least four employees "under circumstances that sound transactional and improper to the extent that there was no hint of any relationship, romance, or reciprocity (especially given what we know about his history of more or less forced oral sex with women with whom he has no ongoing relationship)."

 The lawyers also heard multiple reports of an employee kept on staff who was "on call" to provide oral sex to Moonves.

-Moonves has rejected allegations of nonconsensual sexual misconduct, and through a lawyer, denied to the Times that an employee was kept on payroll for sexual purposes.
+Moonves has rejected allegations of nonconsensual sexual misconduct and, through a lawyer, denied to the Times that an employee was kept on payroll for sexual purposes.

-A number of women have come forward publicly to accuse Moonves of forcible kissing during business meetings, forcing female colleagues to perform oral sex, and retaliating against those who declined his advances.
+A number of women have come forward publicly to accuse Moonves of forcible kissing during business meetings, forcing female colleagues to perform oral sex and retaliating against those who declined his advances.

 The report also details how Moonves attempted to interfere with the lawyers' investigation into his behavior, according to the Times' reporting.